P. O. Box 748

 Let me begin by acknowledging that your quotation attributed to me is substantially accurate.
 I did intend to refer to both Tyson Foods and its Fresh Meats subsidiary.

-During trial, counsel for the defense confronted me on cross examination with two letters to U. S. Secretary of Agriculture Dan Glickman (Pickett trial ex.
+During the trial, counsel for the defense confronted me on cross-examination with two letters to U. S. Secretary of Agriculture Dan Glickman (Pickett trial ex.
 1526 & 1527).
 Both letters were republished by counsel for Tyson when they were publicly exposed in court while I testified.
 At least one of these letters contains comments substantially similar to what you wrote and attributed to me.
 I explained a part of these letters as I testified.
-Due to court rulings issued before trial started, I was not able to explain all the contents from the witness stand.
-Please see the cross examination and redirect examination portions of my trial testimony given on January 26, 2004.
+Due to court rulings issued before the trial started, I was not able to explain all the contents from the witness stand.
+Please see the cross-examination and redirect examination portions of my trial testimony given on January 26, 2004.
 You may obtain a copy of this testimony from David A. Domina, Attorney for the Plaintiffs in Pickett v Tyson.

 Tyson Fresh Meats, Inc. (once IBP) and Tyson Foods, Inc. are gangsters

 The term “gangsters” is often used to describe persons who act as a group and disregard the law to get their way.

 Tyson Fresh Meats, Inc. and Tyson Foods, Inc. are thugs